zhaojh329/rtty/README.md

       -k keepalive # keep alive in seconds for this client.
 Defaults to 5 -V           # Show version
       -D           # Run in the background
+      -t token     # Authorization token

 Run RTTY(Replace the following parameters with your own parameters)

     sudo rtty -I 'My-device-ID' -h 'your-server' -p 5912 -a -v -s -d 'My Device Description'

+If your rttys is configured with a token, add the following parameter(Replace the following token with your own)

+    -t 34762d07637276694b938d23f10d7164

 ## [For OpenWRT](/OPENWRT.md)